investindex/Advanced/README.md

+I recently [started a Substack](https://rjwthree.substack.com/) to organize these ideas into more bite-size and easily readable posts.
+You can subscribe for free.
+I'll mainly be working there instead of maintaining and expanding this document.
+My new writing in the Substack is much better, in my opinion.

+&nbsp;

 This section is under construction.

 Most of the advice here is provisional and subject to further research, but it might be useful, so it's here.